 It is not possible to co-own trade marks.
-This position is supported by recent local court practice.
+This position is supported by recent local court practice, including the Russian Supreme Court.

 Copyright in trade marks

 32. Under what circumstances might a trade mark also be protected by copyright?
 Is there anything additional that an assignee must do to ensure that copyright in a trade mark is transferred to it by the terms of an assignment?